 Nevertheless, with his form steadily improving, Mane was set fair for a tilt at World Cup glory with African champions Senegal, until a serious injury against Bremen on 8 November put paid to those hopes.
 Surgery to reattach a tendon to the head of his right fibula followed in Innsbruck and a rehabilitation programme began.

-Despite the bitter disappointment of missing the finals, a point of reflection would have left Mane satisfied with his overall form for Bayern prior to the break.
+Despite the bitter disappointment of missing the global showdown in Qatar, a point of reflection would have left Mane satisfied with his overall form for Bayern prior to the break.

-Only Jamal Musiala and Gnabry have been involved in more goals than Mane in the Bundesliga, while the club's summer signing is fourth in the league in terms of shots at goal (43), with only Marcus Thuram (55), Niclas Füllkrug (46) and Christopher Nkunku (44) firing more often so far.
-Mane is also third on the sprints list, his 303 on-field dashes bettered only by Alphonso Davies and Musiala.
+Only Jamal Musiala and Gnabry had been involved in more goals than Mane in the Bundesliga, while the club's summer signing was fourth in the league in terms of shots at goal (43) at the time.
+He eventually ended the campaign seven Bundesliga goals and five assists from 25 league appearances.

 Sadio Mane in numbers